These numbers won’t surprise you.

 If you run a deal, set an end to the promotion to make your deals more effective.
 The start and the end of the offer are where you’ll generate the most sales.
 I wrote this guide ages ago that covers a $500,000+ launch I was involved in.
 It has some handy insights.

 You can also offer discounts and promotions for your first-time buyers through an email marketing campaign.
-Send an email within 48 hours to people who almost signed up on your payment page.
-Same abandoned cart system you use in eCommerce.
+Send an email within 48 hours to people who didn’t sign up on your payment page.
+It’s the same abandoned cart email sequence used in eCommerce.

 Keep in mind all these discounts and other offers do lower the perceived value of your service and impact profit margins.
 So make sure to consider if this type of thing makes sense for your SaaS.